2025 - All Construction Projects

 • Holland Road between Elm and Evergreen Drive will be closed from June 2, 2025 to late October 2025.

-• I-41 in both directions under Vandenbroek Road and Holland Road will have overnight, single lane closures at various days during the week.
+• I-41 in both directions under Vandenbroek Road and Holland Road will have overnight, single lane closures during the week.

 Project website: https://i41project.wisconsindot.gov/